rumblesan/improviz/docs/configuration.md

 ## Font File

-The font used by default is Vera Mono spaced.
+The font used by default is arial.
 An alternative can be used by specifying a path to the true text file in the config file.

 ```yaml
 fontfile: /opt/fonts/ComicSans.ttf